Medicare Supplement Coverage - Medigap

 An alternative to Original Medicare and Medicare supplement

-by private insurance companies and provide benefits for hospital, doctor, and
+by private insurance companies and provide benefits for hospitals, doctors, and

 B as well as supplemental benefits that vary by plan.
 The insurer receives money from Medicare and